wisnuuakbr/K24-Submit/README.md

 member : member@gmail.com / member123

 ## Endpoints
-These are the endpoints we will use to create, read, update and delete the course data.
+These are the endpoints we will use to see the member list

 ```bash
 GET members → http://localhost:8000/api/members → Retrieves all the members list